 We break the construction down into steps.
 The idea is $\varphi$ will be a bump function (in $\mathbb{T}^{2})$ centered at zero.

-\textbf{Step 1: Edge supersolutions.} We begin with the edge supersolutions, connecting lattice points of $\mathbb{Z}^{2}$ (near which the node supersolutions will be constructed) via certain (oriented) circular arcs.
+\textbf{Step 1: Edge supersolutions.} We begin with the edge supersolutions, corresponding to each directed edge of $\mathbb{Z}^{2}$ (near which the node supersolutions will be constructed) via certain (oriented) circular arcs.
 The circular arcs will have small positive curvature which will create the positivity needed for the supersolution property.
 We just need to ensure that the interiors of any two distinct edges are disjoint.

-By homogeneity, we can fix our attention on $(0,0)$ and its $\Z^2$ neighbors $(\pm 1,0)$ and $(0,\pm 1)$.
-It is convenient to start by defining the arcs connecting $(0,0)$ to $(1,0)$ since the other arcs are constructed the same way.
-Notice that the point $(1/2,t)$ is equidistant to $(0,0)$ and $(1,0)$, no matter the choice of $t$, the distance being $R(t) = \sqrt{t^{2} + 1/4}$.
-For $t > 0$ sufficiently large (to be fixed later), let $\gamma^{+}$ be the circular arc connecting $(0,0)$ to $(1,0)$ with radius of curvature $R(t)$ and center $(1/2,t)$ and $\gamma^{-}$ be the ``reflected" arc obtained by doing the same construction, but with center $(1/2,-t)$.
+By translation invariance, we can fix our attention on $(0,0)$ and the $8$ directed edges incident on $(0,0)$ connecting to its $\Z^2$ neighbors $(\pm 1,0)$ and $(0,\pm 1)$.
+It is convenient to start by defining the arcs connecting $(0,0)$ to $(1,0)$ and $(1,0)$ to $(0,0)$ since the other arcs are constructed the same way.
+We will construct two arcs $\gamma^\pm$, $\gamma^+$ for the directed edge $[(0,0),(1,0)]$ and $\gamma^-$ for the directed edge $[(1,0),(0,0)]$, see Figures \ref{f.gamma_plus} and \ref{f.gamma_minus} for the role each plays.

+Notice that the point $(1/2,-t)$ is equidistant to $(0,0)$ and $(1,0)$, no matter the choice of $t$, the distance being $R(t) = \sqrt{t^{2} + 1/4}$.
+For $t > 0$ sufficiently large (to be fixed later), let $\gamma^{+}$ be the circular arc connecting $(0,0)$ to $(1,0)$ with radius of curvature $R(t)$ and center $(1/2,-t)$ and $\gamma^{-}$ be the ``reflected" arc obtained by doing the same construction, but with center $(1/2,t)$.
 Each arc $\gamma^\pm$ is oriented by the outward normal vector to the corresponding ball.
 In particular each arc has small positive mean curvature